New Zealand Wars: Strategy and tactics

 For a long time, the modern pā effectively neutralised the overwhelming disparity in numbers and armaments.
 At Ōhaeawai Pā in 1845, at Rangiriri in 1863 and again at Gate Pā in 1864, British and colonial forces discovered that frontal attacks on a defended pā were extremely costly.
 At Gate Pā, during the 1864 Tauranga Campaign, Māori withstood a day-long bombardment in their underground shelters and trenches.
 The palisade destroyed, the British troops rushed the pā, whereupon Māori fired on them from hidden trenches, killing 38 and injuring many more in the most costly battle for the Pākehā of the New Zealand Wars.
 The troops retired and Māori abandoned the pā.

+While the British could defeat Māori in battle, the defeats were often not decisive.
+For example, the capture of Ruapekapeka Pā can be considered a British tactical victory, but it was purpose-built as a target for the British, and its loss was not damaging; Heke and Kawiti managed to escape with their forces intact.

+However the British force consisted of professional soldiers supported by an economic system capable of sustaining them in the field almost indefinitely, in contrast, the Māori warrior was a part-time fighter who also needed to work on producing food.
+The biggest problem for the Māori was that their society was ill-adapted to support a sustained campaign.
+A long campaign would disrupt food supplies and epidemics resulted in significant numbers of deaths among the Māori.

-British troops soon realised an easy way to neutralise a pā.
+The British soon realised this was an easier way to neutralise a pā.
 Although cheap and easy to build, a gunfighter pā required a significant input of labour and resources.
 The destruction of the Māori economic base in the area around the pā made it difficult for the hapū to support the fighting men.
 This was the reasoning behind the bush-scouring expeditions of Chute and McDonnell in the Second Taranaki War.

-The biggest problem for the Māori was that their society was ill-adapted to support a sustained campaign.
-A long campaign would disrupt food supplies and epidemics resulted in significant numbers of deaths among the Māori.
-While the British could defeat Māori in battle, the defeats were often not decisive.
-For example, the capture of Ruapekapeka Pā can be considered a British tactical victory, but it was purpose-built as a target for the British, and its loss was not damaging; Heke and Kawiti managed to escape with their forces intact.
-However the British force consisted of professional soldiers supported by an economic system capable of sustaining them in the field almost indefinitely, in contrast, the Māori warrior was a part-time fighter who also needed to work on producing food.